drewstaylor/area-52-course-2-lessons/lesson-01-cw721/exercise-04/exercise.md

 ### When to import cw721

-- Querying an NFT collection from inside a contract and enforcing the correct response types
+- Querying an NFT collection from inside a contract and enforcing the correct response type
 - Making a new type of NFT with custom logic (e.g. "soulbound" NFTs)

 **Example import:**